sofi-23/sofi-23/README.md

 ##Skills:

-React js, HTML5, CSS, Javascript(ES6), Bootstrap, Jquery, Firebase
+React js, HTML5, CSS, Javascript(ES6), Bootstrap, Jquery, Firebase, SASS, Git
 <!--
 **sofi-23/sofi-23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.